katabeta/lm-mit-momentum/README.md

 1. Unless otherwise specified, all instructions are to be entered into the terminal in your Ubuntu installation.
 2. Commands that start with `sudo` will require your user password.
 Using sudo invokes superuser security privileges and is akin to running an application as an administrator in Windows.
 3. There is a [playlist](https://youtube.com/playlist?list=PLvn3cENh89AszwCOFpApcvQNTHO7Ap-us) showing successful execution of these commands.
+4. If you have specific questions that are not answered by this document, check out the constantantly updating [Q&A](https://github.com/katabeta/lm-mit-momentum/blob/master/QA.md).

 ## Table of Contents <!-- omit in toc -->
 <!-- TOC and section numbers automatically generated, do not manually edit -->